Alexandra Stan: 2010–2014: Saxobeats, Marcel Prodan lawsuit and Unlocked

-2015–present: Alesta, Mami and Rainbows
+2015–2019: Alesta and Mami

 In June 2015, Stan released "We Wanna", a collaboration with Romanian singer Inna and Puerto Rican reggaeton performer Daddy Yankee.
 The track reached the top 60 in multiple countries including Romania, Argentina and Italy, and was certified Gold in the latter region.
 The follow-up, "I Did It, Mama!", reached the top ten in her native country.
 Walt Disney approached Stan in the same year, and she was hired to be the voice of Inger in the Romanian version of Atlantis: Milo's Return.
 The singer's third studio album Alesta was issued in March 2016, and—supported by a tour in Japan—debuted at number 34 on the Oricon albums chart.
 Later that year, Stan made her fashion debut with a Japan-only range of clothing called Alesta X Bershka.
 She also joined the supergroup G Girls along with Antonia, Inna and Lori for the single "Call the Police", which was successful in Poland, and launched her own Alexandra Stan Records label.

 In 2017, Stan recorded "Favorite Game" for the soundtrack of the Japanese movie Miko Girl.
 The film premiered during the 30th Tokyo International Film Festival in October 2017, where Stan appeared on the red carpet with its cast and crew.
 In April 2018, Stan released her fourth studio album, which is titled Mami, and peaked at number 119 in Japan.
 She also contributed guest vocals on Manuel Riva's track "Miami", which reached the top ten on the US Dance Club Songs chart; this was Stan's first appearance on an American Billboard ranking since 2011's "Mr. Saxobeat".
 It also reached the top ten in Romania.
 The singer opened the 2018 Neversea Festival, which had selected "Miami" as its anthem.

+In June 2019, following several months spent in the United States, Stan released "I Think I Love It", her first single as a lead artist in over a year after "Mami" (2018).
+She had desired to expand her music career to the aforementioned territory and also considered venturing into acting, but returned to Romania due to personal issues and her father's health condition.